Oatmeal Stout Old Fashioned Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

 Oatmeal Stout: This is a type of beer made with oatmeal, English hops, malted barley, yeast, sugar, and water.
-We used Samuel Smith Old Brewery Oatmeal Stout because it has a rich malty flavor with dessert notes.
+I used Samuel Smith Old Brewery Oatmeal Stout.

 Black Walnut Bitters: This is a food product made with black walnuts, botanicals, herbs, and alcohol.
-We used Fee Brothers Bitters Black Walnut Bitters.
+I used Fee Brothers Bitters Black Walnut Bitters.

 Orange Twist: This is the peel of an orange that has been twisted into a corkscrew shape.